How to Fix Text Box Control #Error on Microsoft Access Form or Report

 The example on this page of an error arising out of lack of consideration for properly naming objects is but one reason why I recommend you apply rigour to the design of forms and reports.

-Conventions for Naming Objects in Microsoft Access Databases is my guide to adopting names for objects to help you in your work as a database developer.
+Conventions for Naming Objects in Microsoft Access Databases is a guide to adopting names for objects to help you in your work as a database developer.

 Solution Applies To